-(b) Risk Management framework
+2.2 Risk Management framework

-The Society applies a consistent approach to Risk Management through its Risk Management Framework.
+The Society applies a consistent approach to Risk Management through its RMF.

-The Society uses the best practice 3 lines of Defence approach, ensuring that risks are managed in the areas they are best understood (i.e. the business).
-A 2nd line of defence Risk team ensures consistency through the use of frameworks, tools and policies and provides independent oversight to the Board through Risk Reporting and the outputs and findings from the combined assurance plan.
-The 3rd line of defence, the internal audit function, provides independent assurance over all elements of the Society and helps ensure appropriate risk capabilities and approaches.
+The Society uses the best practice three lines of Defence approach, ensuring that risks are managed in the areas they are best understood (i.e. the business).
+A second line of defence Risk team ensures consistency through the use of frameworks, tools and policies and provides independent oversight to the Board through risk reporting and the outputs and findings from the combined assurance plan.
+The third line of defence, the internal audit function, provides independent assurance over all elements of the Society and helps ensure appropriate risk capabilities and approaches.

-The Key Risk Frameworks component of the Risk Management Framework details how risk influences and is part of the overall Society strategy development.
+The Key Risk Frameworks component of the RMF details how risk influences and is part of the overall strategy development cycle for the Society.

 A policy Framework is in place that determines the approach for setting minimum standards, with a Strategic Risk Policy detailing the minimum requirements for strategy setting and strategic considerations.
-This is complemented by a Risk Appetite Framework that determines the risk limits set by Board to act as guiderails under which the senior leadership team can deliver the strategy in a sustainable manner consistent with the values and working towards the overall vision and purpose.
+This is complemented by a Risk Appetite Framework that determines the risk limits set by Board to act as guiderails under which the SLT can deliver the strategy in a sustainable manner consistent with the values and working towards the overall vision and purpose.

-In accordance with the requirements of Article 435 in Part Eight of the CRR the Society's senior leadership team are satisfied that the risk arrangements in place at the Society are adequate with regard to the Society's profile and strategy.
+In accordance with the requirements of Article 435 in Part Eight of the CRR the Society's SLT are satisfied that the risk arrangements in place at the Society are adequate with regard to the Society's profile and strategy.

-(c) Principal Risks
+3 Principal Risks

-The principal risks facing the Society and the procedures put in place to manage them are described below.
+The principal risks faced by the Society and the procedures put in place to manage these are described below.

-Credit Risk
+3.1 Credit Risk